rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 channelnames(s)
 ```

-Simillarly we can query the sample rate of the measurement:
+Similarly we can query the sample rate of the measurement:

 ```@example fileread
 samplingrate(s)